knewter/bsh/readme.md

 </pre>

 The following is a rough outline of the project.

-Bsh is a web browser interface and an environment which provides a command interpreter with common utilities for supporting operations on local devices and hypermedia information systems.

 This project adheres to the Semantic Versioning 2.0.0-rc.1 rules described at: http://semver.org/